WindTV: Wind power generates good jobs for young people

 “I believe in a brighter future and a better tomorrow,” an inspiring Macke says in the video, seemingly referring to both his own future as well as the nation’s.
 “But we’ve got to start now.
 We’ve got to start building.”

 Over the last six years, U.S. domestic production of wind turbine components has grown 12-fold to more than 400 facilities in 43 states, including seven facilities and nearly 3,000 jobs in Oregon.
 But these jobs are in jeopardy without stable tax policy for the wind energy industry.
-By passing an extension of the federal Production Tax Credit, Congress will save American jobs currently in danger of being shipped overseas and help the wind industry support 500,000 American jobs by 2030 as projected by the U.S. Department of Energy under the George W. Bush administration.
+By passing an extension of the federal Production Tax Credit, Congress will save American jobs currently in danger of being shipped overseas and help the wind industry support 500,000 American jobs by 2030 as projected by the U.S. DOE in the George W. Bush administration.

 Macke certainly plans to be in the industry well into the future.
 With youthful smile and shrug, he concludes, “As far as I’m concerned, it’s the best, so that’s where I’d like to be.”